 In John 4: 35-38 He wants the disciples to see how many people are coming to Him, ready to hear the Good News of His teaching.
 He says, "...lift up your eyes and look at the fields, for they are already white for harvest."

 Then He tells them, "I sent you to reap that for which you have not labored; others have labored, and you have entered into their labors."
 The apostles are reaping what was sown by the prophets of the Old Testament, and are bringing people into the Kingdom.
-The prophets prepared the world for Christ—they sowed—but didn't see or know Him, so they did not reap what they had sown.
+The prophets prepared the world for Christ.
+They sowed, but didn't see or know Him, so they did not reap what they had sown.
 The apostles, seeing and knowing Him, are the reapers.

 We can continue being reapers.
 There are people all around us who want and need the Gospel message, but we must be willing to go among them and share God's love.

 In Terrence Malick's latest movie "To the Wonder" there is a character, a priest, who has lost the will to share God's love.
-Father Quinitana admits that he no longer is able to see God, as he once did.
+Father Quintana admits that he no longer is able to see God, as he once did.
 His self-isolation is so great that at one point he hides from a needy woman banging on his door.

 Another self-enclosed character in the movie is Neil.
 His lover Marina says, early on while they are still happy together, that love makes her "newborn."
 She joyfully wonders, "What is this love that loves us, that comes from all around?"
-She brings her daughter from Paris to Oklahoma to live with him.
+She brings her daughter from Paris to Oklahoma to live with them.

 But Neil cannot give himself to Marina.
 He doesn't heed Father Quintana's preaching that love involves duty as well as feeling.
 Marina eventually leaves, and Neil takes up with Jane.
 Once again things end badly and Jane accuses him of turning love into "nothing."
 Neil ends up alone, seemingly oblivious to everyone around him.